eric-rosen/LeArmKinematics/README.md

 InteractiveVisualizer(*FORWARD_GRAB_CONFIGURATION)
 ```

-# Support
+# Contributors
 If you have any questions, feel free to reach out to [Eric Rosen](https://eric-rosen.github.io).
-This library is intended to be open-source and free for all to use for any purposes without permission needed.

 # TODO
 - put actual configuration for `FORWARD_GRAB_CONFIGURATION`
 - make the prints for interactive visualizer be the current joint config
+- add liscence (MIT?)